-Strong tests of the Cushing hypothesis include clear tests of the assumptions alongside tests of multiple mechanisms.
-To accomplish this, performance metrics would ideally be assessed for both the consumer , and at the level of the individual when possible such data are non-existent in this literature (i.e. none of the pair-wise interactions had individual-level data for both the consumer and resource).
+Strong tests of the Cushing hypothesis include clear tests of the assumptions alongside tests of multiple potential mechanisms underlying relationships between phenological match and consumer performance.
+To accomplish this, performance metrics would ideally be assessed for both the consumer and resource, and at the level of the individual when possible.

+Equivalent [fitness] and population data for the consumer and resource are needed to test multiple mechanisms and extend our mechanistic understanding beyond the consumer.
+Without [finer scale] data on the resource, it is difficult to test the 2nd assumption of the hypothesis and make predictions of the broader consequences of climate change-driven phenological mismatches for the interaction in its entirety.
+For example, resource abundance can be used to determine the likelihood that consumers will encounter enough resource at the tails of their temporal distributions, thus defining the degree of seasonality in the resource.
+Moreover, resource data is needed to incorporate feedbacks between the consumer and resource (e.g., Carpenter et al. 2001; Thackeray 2012), measure interaction strength (Miller-Rushing), which informs a key assumption of the hypothesis, and determine the broader implications of phenological mismatches for the community (e.g., Nakazawa and Doi 2012; Revilla et al. 2014).

+Nevertheless, such data are non-existent in this literature (i.e. none of the pair-wise interactions had individual-level data for both the consumer and resource).
 Of the interactions we examined with per-capita performance data on the consumer (i.e. life history; n=28 interactions), none had equivalent measures of performance on the resource (Table 1).
-For the majority of these interactions (18/28), the researchers measured performance at the community level for the resource (e.g. biomass; Table 1) and many had no measure at all for the resource (6/28 interactions; Table 1).
-As expected, researchers that measured population- or community-level data on the consumer (i.e. food-web; n=18 interactions) collected more equivalent data on the resource and consumer.
+For the majority of these interactions (18/28), the researchers measured performance at the community level for the resource (e.g. biomass; Table 1) and many had no performance measure at all for the resource (6/28 interactions; Table 1).
+As expected, researchers that measured population- or community-level data on the consumer (i.e. food-web; n=18 interactions) collected equivalent data on the resource and consumer (e.g. abundance).
 For the majority of these interactions, researchers also collected population-level (7/18) or community level data for the resource (7/18) (Table 1).
 Across all life history and food-web interactions, researchers measured per-capita performance on the resource for only one interaction (Philippart et al. 2003 (AO001)).

 Part of these discrepancies may stem from differing generation times—studies that can easily observe a resource curve shaped by predation often focus on organisms with generation times on the scale of days to week.
 For example, aquatic studies that focus on phytoplankton as the resource may observe many generations in one summer while a terrestrial study focused on caterpillars would generally observe a comparably smaller number generations (1-2(?), depending on latitude and species for caterpillars).
 When populations turn over too quickly to track individuals, researchers struggle to collect robust data on per capita fitness.
-The fundamental difference in the scale of generation times pervades aquatic/terrestrial comparisons, particularly at lower trophic levels (Borer et al. 2005; Shurin et al. 2005; Gruner et al. 2008) and may drive the difference in the objectives of aquatic vs. terrestrial studies in the phenological mismatch literature.
+The fundamental difference in the scale of generation times pervades aquatic/terrestrial comparisons, particularly at lower trophic levels (Borer et al. 2005; Shurin et al. 2005; Gruner et al. 2008), and may drive the difference in the objectives of aquatic vs. terrestrial studies in the phenological mismatch literature.
 Indeed, the majority of researchers studying aquatic-based interactions in our review approached the Cushing hypothesis from the perspective of food-web theory (15/20 interactions), whereas researchers approached terrestrial-based interactions from life-history theory (23/26; Table 2).